JPylkkanen/jpl/documentation/concurrent_queue.md

 - All methods are thread-safe.
 No need for external synchronization.
 - The queue uses a fixed size ring buffer, and thus never does any dynamic allocations.
-- Works with any type as long it is nothrow destructible and nothrow movable.
+- Works with any type as long as it is nothrow destructible and nothrow movable.
 Optionally to push values by copy, the type also needs to be nothrow copyable.
 - High performance
 	- The core synchronization mechanism is lock-free, and for blocking methods also wait-free, although the data structure as a whole is neither, because methods can wait on per-element futexes.
 However, apart from extreme edge cases, any single futex should have at most 1 waiter at a time, so the use of futexes shouldn't hurt the scalability of the queue.
 	- Data layout and ring buffer indexing order have been optimized to avoid false sharing, with minimal reduction in true sharing.